hybr/oom/rules/PROCESS_SYSTEM_QUICK_START.md

 - **Pending** - Tasks waiting for you
 - **In Progress** - Tasks you're working on
 - **Completed** - Your finished tasks

+**Dynamic Forms:**
+- Click any task to open a modal with dynamically generated forms
+- Forms are automatically created from entity metadata
+- **Save Draft** - Save progress without validation (status → IN_PROGRESS)
+- **Complete** - Validate and complete task (status → COMPLETED)
+- Support for multiple entities per task

 ### 2. Create a Simple Process (SQL)